 There is also a museum at the southeast pier charting the history of the bridge construction.

 Black Opps Military Style Helicopter Flight

 Go on, admit it, flying James Bond style in a helicopter straight out of Black Hawk Down or Mission Impossible would be kinda cool!
 And that’s precisely what you can do right here in Sydney.
 These helicopters are used by Special Forces all over the world, and flying over the skyline of Sydney with the doors off has to be one of the ultimate Sydney adventure activities in the city.
-I love that you’re given helmet mounted GoPros to record the entire experience, to show off to your friends back home, or perhaps for your future MI6 application CV!
+Definitely one of the best things to do in Sydney.
+And I love that you’re given helmet mounted GoPros to record the entire experience, to show off to your friends back home, or perhaps for your future MI6 application CV!

 It gives you a great birds eye view of the beaches too!

 For a water based Sydney adventure you should try jet boating in the harbour.
 Powering around the world’s most beautiful harbour with the wind in your hair and the spray in your face is an experience to remember!
 The boat pilots execute amazing spins, sideways slides, and fish tails, as well as riding the waves against a stunning backdrop of the Opera House, Harbour Bridge, Goat Island and Fort Denison amongst others.

 For all wannabe monkeys young and old, Sydney is the perfect place to challenge yourself to take to the trees.
 The treetop adventure safari in Western Sydney is an immersive canopy experience on an elevated trail through the forests, with fabulous views of the city skyline and the majestic Blue Mountains in the distance.
 There are wooden bridges, zip lines and the longest flying fox on mainland Australia.
 Climb amongst eucalyptus trees and keep an eye out for kookaburras and eagles too!